plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

 **Running Manual List and Tree Tests**

 The list experiments system was developed over a longer period of time so it is a little easier to use.
-The `docs/` directory contains a longer guide to use it.
+The supplement to this guide contains a longer explaination of how to use it.
 Feel free to skip to the listing of parameters to `experiments.native` to try out more options.
 The test script we ran above is `script/test-oopsla15.sh`.
 This script begins with a list of options, which can be edited manually.

 The following sequence will generate results: